StackVista/stackstate-docs/use/concepts/k8sTs-relations.md

 ![Direct relation details](/.gitbook/assets/v51_direct_relation_details.png)

-The **Direct relation details** tab is shown in the StackState UI right panel when a direct relation is selected in the topology visualizer.
+The **Direct relation details** tab is shown in the Rancher Observability UI right panel when a direct relation is selected in the topology visualizer.
 This includes:

 * **Properties** - metadata, such as the relation type and any labels.
 Click SHOW ALL PROPERTIES to open a pop-up with all details of the relation.
 * **Components** - the source component and target component that the relation connects.
-* **Health** - reports the relation [health state](/use/concepts/health-state.md) as calculated by StackState.
+* **Health** - reports the relation [health state](/use/concepts/health-state.md) as calculated by Rancher Observability.
 Expand to see all [health checks](/use/checks-and-monitors/checks.md) and [monitors](/use/checks-and-monitors/monitors.md) attached to the component.
 * **Propagated health** - reports the relation's [propagated health state](/use/concepts/health-state.md#element-propagated-health-state).
 This is derived from the health state of the components and relations that the relation depends upon.
 * **Problems** - lists all [problems](/use/problem-analysis/about-problems.md) that involve the selected relation.
 * **Events** - the latest 10 [events](/use/events/about_events.md) that relate to the selected relation.
 Click VIEW ALL to open the Events perspective in a [subview](/use/stackstate-ui/views/about_views.md#subview) containing only the relation component.